 The Leadership and Administrative Skills Committee and Educational Foundation are excited to present this leadership development opportunity.
 The goal of this program is to prepare NACAA members for national leadership in the organization, in addition to helping with their own county and state leadership goals.
 It aims to develop compassionate leaders who can manage diverse groups of people and create a pool of well-rounded candidates for future NACAA leadership.

-Program details: This program will be offered monthly online with an in-person kick-off at the 2023 AM/PIC.
+Program details: This program will be offered monthly online with an in-person kick-off at the 2025 AM/PIC.
 The Academy will culminate in a final project where small teams of participants will group up to develop a presentation on a leadership development topic that has not been covered during the program.
-At the 2024 AM/PIC, teams will deliver these talks during the Leadership & Administrative Skills presentation session.
+At the 2026 AM/PIC, teams will deliver these talks during the Leadership & Administrative Skills presentation session.

 Cost: $150, due after acceptance

-Application: https://go.osu.edu/nacaaleadershipacademy
+Application: go.osu.edu/nacaaleadershipacademy

 A supervisor letter of support is required during the registration process.

-Priority will be given to NACAA members and those who plan to attend the AM/PICs in 2023 and 2024.
+Priority will be given to NACAA members and those who plan to attend the AM/PICs in 2025 and 2026.

 Leadership and Administrative Skills Committee: